mbdevpl/argunparse/README.rst

     :alt: license

 The *argunparse* is intended to perform an approximate reverse of what *argparse* does.
-In short: generating string of command-line arguments from a dict and/or a list.
+In short: generating string (or a list of strings) of command-line arguments from a dict and/or a list.

 how to use